progund/object-cache/README.md

 # Supported classes

-For single object:

-* all classes implementing Serializable

-For many objects

-* All Collections classes implementing Serializable
+All classes (and the classes it is composed of recusrively) implementing Serializable

 # Requirements